-Rangeland Health Standard Meets Standard Does Not Meet Standard Current livestock are the causal or contributing factor for not meeting (Yes or No) Remarks (locations, etc.) Water Quality ~ Yes Qualitative water quality assessments were completed in conjunction with PFC; the majority of streams and springs indicated water quality conditions were meeting Nevada State water quality standards.
-Upon site evaluations, no assessed water sources were reported to have poor water quality, or poor enough to have a negative effect on wetland or riparian vegetative growth or function.
-Plant and Animal Habitat • Yes In addition to standards 1 and 2 not being met, various data sources assessed, including frequency, photo plot, and line, point, intercept (LPI) height and invasive species cover- revealed reductions in perennial grasses at most of the plots.
+Rangeland Health Standard Meets Standard Does Not Meet Standard Current livestock are the causal or contributing factor for not meeting (Yes or No) Remarks (locations, etc.) quality, or poor enough to have a negative effect on wetland or riparian vegetative growth or function.
+Plant and Animal Habitat ✓ Yes In addition to standards 1 and 2 not being met, various data sources assessed, including frequency, photo plot, and line, point, intercept (LPI) height and invasive species cover- revealed reductions in perennial grasses at most of the plots.
 In general, there is a shift from perennial grass dominance to a shrub and/or invasive species dominance site, departure from reference for biotic integrity, and PFC largely not being achieved for plant and animal habitat indicators.
 Additionally, a majority of plots did not meet the benchmarks set for mule deer and pronghorn preferred habitat.
-Special Status Species Habitat • Yes In addition to standards 1 and 2 not being met, various data sources assessed, including frequency, photo plot, and LPI height and invasive species cover-revealed reductions in perennial grasses at most of the plots.
+Special Status Species Habitat ~ Yes In addition to standards 1 and 2 not being met, various data sources assessed, including frequency, photo plot, and LPI height and invasive species cover-revealed reductions in perennial grasses at most of the plots.
 In general, there is a shift from perennial grass dominance to a shrub and/or invasive species dominance site, departure from reference for biotic integrity, and PFC largely not being achieved for special status species habitat indicators.
 Additionally, a majority of plots did not meet the benchmarks set for desert bighorn sheep, greater sage-grouse (GRSG) and Lahontan Cutthroat Trout (LCT) preferred habitat.

-IIRH- Interpreting Indicators of Rangeland Health; AIM- Assessment, Inventory, and Monitoring; PFC- Proper Functioning Condition
+\IIRH- Interpreting Indicators of Rangeland Health; AIM- Assessment, Inventory, and Monitoring; PFC- Proper Functioning Condition